 If true, the emulator is the first part of the state.
-If the emulator is started it will test whether a boot file (state) is attached to the emulator itself and load this state.
-Provided the application has all libraries loaded, the resulting executable is completely independent of the runtime environment or location where it was built.
+If the emulator is started it tests whether a saved state is attached to itself and load this state.
+Provided the application has all libraries loaded, the resulting executable is completely independent from the runtime environment or location where it was built.
 See also section 2.10.2.